About

 Wellness programming at MHS includes the 9th grade Health and Wellness curriculum run through our four-year, service learning and internship program, Horizons.
 This 19-lesson curriculum engages students in seminar-style learning on wellness topics, including school adjustment, communication, healthy relationships and boundaries, sex education, substance use and abuse, technology, body image, and nutrition, and on mental health topics such as stress, anxiety, and depression.

-The Health and Wellness and Student Life teams also provide a series of developmental workshops to all students throughout the year.
+The Health and Wellness and Student Life teams also provide a series of developmental workshops to students throughout the year.
 These have included themes such as healthy relationships, time management, avoiding overwhelm, and self-advocacy.

 Resources